hiteshtawar/ops-guide-ai/README.md

 ## 🧠 **The Solution: RAG-Powered Operational Intelligence**

 A production-ready operational intelligence system that transforms operational challenges into actionable intelligence through **vector search, knowledge retrieval, and LLM reasoning** (when budget or security approvals permit).
-Built with a cost-conscious dual-mode architecture that delivers high accuracy through pattern matching, with complete RAG pipeline available for premium accuracy.
+Built with a **cost-conscious dual-mode architecture** that lets you start with efficient pattern matching (zero cloud costs) and seamlessly upgrade to full cloud-integrated RAG when premium accuracy and contextual reasoning justify the investment.

 ## 🧠 **The RAG Advantage**